Changissnz/displaced_worker_complex/README.md

 are not in place, but how can there be a place for them when the ends of available opportunity and they do not meet at the middle point where the sun always shines, where there is never darkness?

+Market trust.
+To aspire for more when a maximal point has been met, in the market, is to have to trust some words and declared insights of gambler-types based on forecasts of futures.
+And then there is back to the basics, in some way supporting the economy for staples such as food and energy.